JaviSoto/JSTAPIToolsURLProtocol/README.md

 JSTAPIToolsURLProtocol
 ======================

-`JSTAPIToolsURLProtocol` allows you to easily make your application redirects some of the HTTP(s) requests it makes to your https://www.apitools.com/ account.
+`JSTAPIToolsURLProtocol` allows you to easily make your application redirects some of the HTTP(s) requests it makes to your https://www.apitools.com/ account without modifying your existing networking code.

 APItools is a web application that stores requests and lets you track, transform and analyze the traffic between your app and the APIs it uses.